whookie/RSEQ/README.md

 | `ROTATE <block> <angle>` | Rotate a rotor or hinge to a specific angle, in degrees |
 | `EXTEND <block> <distance>` | Extend or retract a piston to a specific distance (in meters) |

+The list of sequences (see the example) must be written in the Custom Data section of the programmable block.
+When the sequences are changed, the script must be recompiled (press `Recompile`).

 # Example
 ```
 SEQ Reset